 What channels are your prospects most likely to convert from?
 What times are your prospects the most responsive?
 Are you retargeting prospects on channels that will push them to convert?

-You don’t want to nurture a prospect through your marketing funnel only to have them land on a page that isn’t focused on your offer and distracts them with other content.
-Landing pages are designed for conversion, which makes them the ideal place for your prospects to arrive after clicking an ad.
+You don’t want to nurture a prospect through your marketing funnel only to have them land on a page that isn’t focused on your offer and distracts them with other content. post-click landing pages are designed for conversion, which makes them the ideal place for your prospects to arrive after clicking an ad.
 Providing an integrated experience will give prospects a more personalized experience and increase conversions.

 Your brand and cross-channel marketing